 - Keywords in their summary and skills sections

 - Years at this company

-Once you’ve identified the key search criteria, create a search string using titles and keywords, paste it in the search bar and complete the appropriate filters on the right-hand side.
-You will quickly identify prospects that match your ideal clients, which you may never have discovered any other way.
+Once you’ve identified the key search criteria, create a search string with LinkedIn Boolean Search using titles and keywords, paste it in the search bar and complete the appropriate filters on the right-hand side.
+During prospecting, you will quickly identify prospects that match your ideal clients, which you may never have discovered any other way.